PJC-64/lazy-pjc/README.md

 # 💤 LazyVim

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+## PJC Personal version of lazyvim

+This is my personal version of the lazyvim starter repo for nvim with the lazyvim plugin.

-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+Refer to the [documentation](https://lazyvim.github.io/installation) for the lazy starter repo installation and software guide.

+## My additional plugins